xtay573269555/stock_price_by_cli/README.md

 echo "alias r='clear && source ~/.refresh'" >> ~/.bashrc

-Open a new shell session and type the follow command in bash
+Open a new shell session and execute the following command in bash

 r